lizixi-0x2F/LNNStackVM/README.md

     conda activate oz_arm64
     pip install -r requirements.txt
     ```

-- **JIT Compilation Issues**:
-  - If TorchScript errors occur (e.g., "function definitions aren't supported"), ensure you're using the JIT-compatible implementation which avoids nested functions.
-  - For GPU acceleration with JIT VM, ensure CUDA is properly installed and compatible with your PyTorch version.

 - **Overflow Warning in Python VM**:
   - If `RuntimeWarning: overflow encountered in exp` appears, the script includes a fix with tighter clipping in the sigmoid function (`[-100, 100]`).
 If issues persist, re-train with stronger regularization (edit `train_model` in `LNNStackVM_c.py` to increase `weight_decay`).